wjdenny/wjdenny.github.io/content/@2021shuck_stealth.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "\"Stealth\" Faculty Development in Adopting Plurilingual Disposition: Collaboration on a Student Conference on Language"
+  - '"Stealth" Faculty Development in Adopting Plurilingual Disposition: Collaboration on a Student Conference on Language'
-draft: false
+draft: true
 ---
 # "Stealth" Faculty Development in Adopting Plurilingual Disposition: Collaboration on a Student Conference on Language